arborchat/arbor-go/README.md

 Arbor is an experimental chat protocol that models a conversation as a tree of messages instead of an ordered list.
-This means that the conversation can organically diverge into several conversations without the conversations appearing interleaved.
+This means that the conversation can organically diverge into several conversations without the messages appearing interleaved.

 Arbor is unbelievably primitive right now.
-With time, it may develop into something usable, but right now you can't even send messages on the default client.
+With time, it may develop into something usable, but be warned that it is not currently a delightful user experience.

 ## Testing Arbor
 If you'd like to see where things stand, you should be able to do the following: